Bitmain: Bitmain's attempts at initial public offering

 In June 2018, Wu told Bloomberg that Bitmain was considering an IPO, to give early investors a chance to cash out.
 The company completed its $1 billion pre-IPO registration with the Hong Kong Stock Exchange in August, and filed for IPO in September.

-Bitmain Technologies filed for IPO on 26 September 2018 with the Hong Kong regulatory agency and released their first public financial statement at a time where bitcoin prices had dropped 65% from December 2017.
+Bitmain Technologies filed for IPO on 26 September 2018 with the Hong Kong regulatory agency and released their first public financial statement at a time when bitcoin prices had dropped 65% from December 2017.
 The price drop had hurt mining hardware sales that accounted for 96% of the company's revenue.
 Bitmain will use a dual class share structure.
 In Bitmain's case, this means the share held by company's founders would count as 10 votes.
+The IPO prospectus disclosed that the company had recorded a net profit of $742.7 million in the first half of 2018, but had negative operating cash flow.
+TechCrunch reported that unsold inventory had ballooned to one billion dollars in the second quarter of 2018.
+Bitmain proposed to use a dual class share structure, with shares held by the company's founders counting as 10 votes each.

 On 26 March 2019, Bitmain's application for a Hong Kong initial public offering lapsed, six months after it was filed, as investors were reportedly concerned about the fall in bitcoin's value.
 The company issued a statement saying it would "restart the listing application work at an appropriate time in the future."
 Bitmain also announced that Haichao Wang would serve as its new CEO, while co-founders Micree Zhan and Jihan Wu will continue as directors.

 According to a Tencent News Report, after Bitmain's failed IPO attempt in Hong Kong, Bitmain filed an application in the United States seeking to go public again.